Simple Tips to Secure your WordPress Site

 Always Keep Backups

-It’s crucial to make sure you keep backups of your WordPress installation and cPanel account.
-Both WordPress and cPanel actually make it very easy to do this.
-For cPanel, be sure to maintain a backup of your database, email accounts and full directory.
+It’s crucial to make sure you keep backups of your WordPress installation and hosting account.
+Both WordPress and most hosting account dashboards make it very easy to do this.

 You should try to create backups at least twice per month, and for additional safety, make sure to keep at least five months of backups because you might accidently create backups after your site has already been hacked and infected.